Last reviewed 12 December 2024

 In certain cases, nationals of countries listed in Annex I are exempt from the Schengen visa requirement as a member state can implement derogations.
 For example, nationals of a third country listed in Annex I, residing in a country listed in Annex II, travelling as part of a school trip.

-School trip visa exemption: For information on which EU/EFTA member states apply this derogation, see Article 6 (2.1) in the derogations spreadsheet found in the section ‘Visa requirements for third countries‘.
+School trip visa exemption: For information on which EU/EFTA member states apply this derogation, see Article 6 (2.1) in the derogations spreadsheet found in the section ‘Countries whose nationals require a visa‘.

 Schengen Visa Digitalisation